PeterCamilleri/CX16/vm/sweet_16.md

 take full advantage of all of these over the course of time.
 And one last note, don't ask about the miserable, terse, confusing labels.
 Just don't!

+## Usage

+I call Sweet-16 a co-virtual machine because it is intended to be used embedded in native 6502 code.
+The classic (with updated syntax) example of this from way back is:

+              lda in,y       ; Get a char.
+              cmp #"M"       ; Is it "M" for move? bne nomove     ; No, skip move.
+              jsr sw16       ; Yes, call sweet16
+    mloop:    ld  @R1        ; R1 holds source address
+              st  @R2        ; R2 holds dest. address
+              dcr R3         ; Decrement length.
+              bnz mloop      ; Loop until done.
+              rtn            ; Return to 6502 mode.
+    nomove:   cmp "E"        ; Is it "E" for exit? beq exit       ; Des, exit.

+Note how Sweet-16 code can be used in-line with native code.
+This ease of transition between the two modes is the secret of the success of the Sweet-16 programming tool.

 ## References:

 * The Apple-II, discusses the computer with a brief discussion of Sweet-16 in